Ukadiche modak step-by-step recipe with photos.

 5. Once it comes to a rolling boil, add salt and ghee

 6. Reduce the heat and add the rice flour.
-Mix well until all the flour is absorbed.
+Mix well until all the water is absorbed.
 Cover and let it rest for 5 minutes

 7. While the flour is still warm, transfer to a large pan and being kneading